 FCRC’s home is at the Department of Microbiology and Cell Science, 1355 Museum Drive, Gainesville, FL 32611.
 This is also where most of the laboratories of the member faculties are located.
-The Center also has a research and development satellite facility, the Stan Mayfield Biorefinery Pilot Plant at Perry, Florida.
-All facilities have current resources are available to do research in metabolic engineering, enzyme development, biomass processing, and evaluation.
+FCRC has the resources that are available to do research in metabolic engineering, enzyme development, biomass processing, and evaluation.

-We currently have 28 participating faculty members, 2 of who come from industry and 1 from another university.
-The over $64M ongoing grants and contracts awarded to the faculty members support 52 part-time undergraduate assistants and research interns, 45 graduate students, and 45 post-docs, research faculty, and staff.
+We currently have 30 participating faculty members, 3 of who come from industry and 1 from another university.
+The over $36M ongoing grants and contracts awarded to the faculty members support part-time undergraduate assistants and research interns, graduate students, and post-docs, research faculty, and technical staff.

 Research projects coordinated by the Center focus on these major areas: